ramirezg-web/ramirezg-web/README.md

 I am skilled in HTML, CSS, Javascript, Python 3, PHP, G-Suite, Microsoft Suite, Raiser's Edge, Aeon, OOP, cybersecurity, and helpdesk support.
 Every day, I am looking for new ways to decolonize truthtelling using the technology that connects us as a resource.

-Fun Facts: I enjoy gymnastics :cartwheeling:, yoga, and world travel :earth_africa: I've studied abroad in three countries :india: 	:it: :ghana:
+Fun Facts: I enjoy gymnastics :cartwheeling:, yoga, and world travel :earth_africa: I've studied abroad in three countries :india: 	:it: :ghana: and touched down in 🇲🇦 🇦🇼 🇬🇹 🇧🇸 🇲🇽
 - 📫 linkedin.com/in/gentleramirez